wp-plugins/zoho-campaigns/readme.txt

 1. Go to *Zoho Campaigns Plugin > API Settings*
 2. Enter the following information
-* Email Address – Your email address used in Zoho Campaigns account
+	* Email Address – Your email address used in Zoho Campaigns account,
-* API Key – An authentication code unique to your Zoho Campaigns account (For more details check FAQ)
+	* API Key – An authentication code unique to your Zoho Campaigns account (For more details check FAQ),
 3. Click the **Integrate** button to proceed